fberson/wvd/README.md

  - Extracting the MSIX into the parent folder on the mounted disk
  - Output the Volume ID and Package name needed for the Staging step of MSIX app attach
  - Dismount the disk

+ ## WVD-Rest-Api-Functions.ps1
+This script contains the following functions that use REST API for WVD
+ - Get-WorkSpace
+ - Get-Hostpool
+ - Get-AppGroup
+ - Get-Apps
+ - New-WorkSpace
+ - New-Hostpool
+ - New-AppGroup
+ - New-App

 ## Contributing